evmos/evmos/docs/validators/upgrades/overview.md

 # Software Upgrades

-Learn how to upgrade your full nodes and validator nodes to the latest software version {synopsis}
+Learn how to manage chain upgrades for your full and validator nodes {synopsis}

+There are different categories for upgrades:

+- **Automatic or Manual Upgrades**: How
+- **Planned or Unplanned Upgrades**: Chain upgrades can be scheduled through an upgrade proposal or, in the case of a critical vulnerability, be coordinated internally between the validators and core teams to halt the chain at a given height and perform the upgrade
+- **Breaking or Non-breaking Upgrades**:

+## Planned and Unplanned Upgrades

-With every new software release, we strongly recommend validators to perform a software upgrade, in order to prevent [double signing or halting the chain during consensus](https://docs.tendermint.com/master/spec/consensus/signing.html#double-signing).
+With every new software release, we strongly recommend full nodes and validator operators to perform a software upgrade.

+You can upgrade your node by:

+1) automatically, and
-You can upgrade your node by 1) upgrading your software version and 2) upgrading your node to that version.
+2) upgrading your node to that version

 In this guide, you can find out how to automatically upgrade your node with Cosmovisor or perform the update manually.

+## Breaking and Non-Breaking Upgrades

+Upgrades can be categorized according to the Semantic versioning ([Semver](https://semver.org/)) of the corresponding software [release version](https://github.com/tharsis/evmos/releases) (*i.e* `vX.Y.Z`):

+- Major version (`X`): backward incompatible API and state machine breaking changes
+- Minor version (`Y`): new backward compatible features.
+These can be state machine breaking
+- Patch version (`Z`): backwards compatible bug fixes, small refactors and improvements.

+### Major Upgrades

+If the new version you are upgrading to has breaking changes, you will have to [export](#export-state) the state  and [restart](#restart-node) your node.

+in order to prevent [double signing or halting the chain during consensus](https://docs.tendermint.com/master/spec/consensus/signing.html#double-signing)

+To upgrade the genesis file, you can either fetch it from a trusted source or export it locally using the `evmosd export` command.

+### Minor Upgrades

+### Patch Upgrades

-## Coordinating upgrades
+Patch upgrades a

+you can skip to [Restart](#restart-node) after installing the new version.

 ## Upgrading a Node